 Rabbit’s teeth are constantly growing and so they like to chew rough materials to wear them down a little.
 This will include your wooden furniture, your shoes, sandals, sprinkler electrical cables, curtains, carpet, plastic anything, and rubber stuff.

 If they roam outside it’s not so much of a problem as there are a lot of natural trees and shrubs that they can chew on but if you bring them in the house, be prepared for damage.
-Electrical cables are a favourite for our rabbits and even out side extension leads can get chewed on.
+Electrical cables are a favorite for our rabbits and even outside extension leads can get chewed on.

 This can be a hazard not only for the rabbit but also for the next person who decided to pick up an extension lead with a possible faulty, outer sheath.
 Please put away or block access to all electrical cables.

 You can make your own chew toy for your rabbit.
 This is a simple toy that children will love to make.
 It involves a toilet roll and some small dry sticks.
-Poke the sticks (approximately 20 cm long) through the toilet role to the other side then add some more sticks.
+Poke the sticks (approximately 20 cm long) through the toilet roll to the other side then add some more sticks.
 Add about 6 or 7 and space them out.
 Your rabbit will love playing and chewing with the toy.
-Eventually the sticks will break or wear down so just replace them.
+Eventually, the sticks will break or wear down so just replace them.

 Breeding Pet Rabbits:

 Female rabbits are normally ready to breed rabbits after the age of 6-8 months.
 Once a Doe (female rabbit) has had her litter it is best to let her care for them for 5-7 weeks.
 She is then able to breed again.
 The gestation period (time between breeding and kindling) is 31 days.
 Crazy hey they really do breed like rabbits.
 Make sure you take care of the young, not left out in the elements like too hot or too cold.
 If you Breed Rabbits have a plan to move them on when they are old enough otherwise they will be everywhere.

-Hows the old saying go “They Breed Like Rabbits”
+Hows the old saying goes “They Breed Like Rabbits”

 Top 6 Smallest breeds of rabbits pets